Pretotyping vs. Prototyping: should we build it vs. can we build it

 Pretotype + Prototype = 🏆

-As we’ve mentioned above, pretotyping and prototyping are actually best placed when used together, one after the other.
+Pretotyping and prototyping are best placed when used together, one after the other.
 When you have an idea, pretotyping can be used to test each element of the proposed product, creating your own collectable data and letting you know if it’s even worth building in the first place.
-The process also allows you to test many different elements of the potential product; this means you will emerge with the best possible plan as well as considerable data that could be useful when it comes to creating the prototype.
+The process also allows you to test many different elements of the potential product; this means you will emerge with the best possible plan and considerable data that could be useful when creating the prototype.

 Once the pretotypes have all been run, the data collected and analysed and the evidence-based decision made, then it’s time to build the prototype, which will be all the better for the time taken to pretotype it in the first place.